Inspirational Quotations

 Inspirational Quotes by Learned Hand (American Jurist)

-Billings Learned Hand was an American judge and judicial philosopher.
-He served on the United States District Court for the Southern District of New York and later the United States Court of Appeals for the Second Circuit.
-Hand has been quoted more often by legal scholars and by the Supreme Court of the United States than any other lower-court judge.
+Billings Learned Hand (1872–1961) was an American jurist and judge who left an indelible mark on American jurisprudence with his eloquent decisions and contributions.
+Serving as a judge on the United States District Court for the Southern District of New York and later on the United States Court of Appeals for the Second Circuit, Hand’s impact extended far beyond his courtroom.

 The hand that rules the press, the radio, the screen and the far-spread magazine, rules the country.